-Characterisation of social risk and budget allocation

-Study of the project's degree of social risk from the bid phase, and depending on the level of social risk, allocation of a budget item for the future management of the project's social impact.

-Launching of initiatives to reinforce positive social impacts and avoid or mitigate negative impacts.
+- Characterisation of social risk and budget allocation: study of the project's degree of social risk from the bid phase, and depending on the level of social risk, allocation of a budget item for the future management of the project's social impact. - 2.
+Social assessment of the project: analysis of the socio-demographic and economic characteristics of the area of influence, identification and assessment of the positive and negative social impacts inherent to the project, and preparation of a proposal for social initiatives. - 3.
+Communication and dialogue with communities and other stakeholders: identification and communication with local communities and other stakeholders to inform them on the project, its main impacts and social initiatives. - 4.
+Implementation and monitoring of initiatives: launching of initiatives to reinforce positive social impacts and avoid or mitigate negative impacts.

-Implementation

-initiatives

-and monitoring of

-Communication and dialogue with communities and other stakeholders

-Identification and communication with local communities and other stakeholders to inform them on the project, its main impacts and social initiatives.

-Social assessment of the project

-Analysis of the

-socio-demographic and economic characteristics of the area of influence. identification and assessment of the positive and negative social impacts inherent to the project, and preparation of a proposal for social initiatives.

-14 IFC performance standards on environmental and social sustainability, Guidelines for Environmental & Social Impact Assessment (ESIA) WBCSD, Guidance for assessing and managing the social impacts of projects (International Association for Impact Assessment), The Equator Principles, World, Bank Environmental and Social Framework.
+&lt;sup>8 IFC performance standards on environmental and social sustainability, Guidelines for Environmental & Social Impact Assessment (ESIA) WBCSD, Guidance for assessing and managing the social impacts of projects (International Association for Impact Assessment), The Equator Principles, World, Bank Environmental and Social Framework.